You are here

 The file below contains the data for England:

-Anonymised respondent level data will be made available via the UK Data Archive in due course.
+The anonymised respondent level data set will be made available via the UK Data Archive in due course.

 Results from previous surveys

-You can find the results from previous surveys for England and for trusts on the NHS Surveys website.
-For the trust results, please click on the folder for the year in which you are interested and then choose the ‘published results’ folder.
+You can find the results from previous surveys for England and for trusts on the NHS surveys website.

 Pre-release access list